-Admission requirements: Previous College Education Score

-Associate Degree or > (60 Credits) 2

-Bachelor's Degree 3

-Master's Degree 4

-Completion of courses at Goodwin College

-1 course 1

-2 courses 2

-3 courses 4 courses 3 4

-Cumulative GPA 2.5 - 3.0 3.1 - 3.5 3.6 - 4.0 1 2 3
+Admission requirements: Previous College Education Associate Degree or > (60 Credits) Bachelor's Degree Master's Degree Score 2 3 4 Completion of courses at Goodwin College 1 course 2 courses 3 courses 4 courses 1 2 3 4 Cumulative GPA 2.5 - 3.0 3.1 - 3.5 3.6 - 4.0 1 2 3 Personal Essay /Interview 7 18

-Personal Essay / Interview 5

-Community Involvement/service (documented) 15 hours or less in last 12 months 16 hours or more in last 12 months 1 2

-Total possible points 18

-- 1. Any foundational courses required in English and math as indicated by the test results must be completed before entering the Program. - Official college transcripts, if applicable, must be submitted by the end of the first semester of OTA course work to assure appropriate transfer of credits and pre requisite requirements are met. - 3.
-Completion of BIO120 with a grade of C or higher prior to start of OTA program. - 4.
-Additional documentation required by the program includes proof of: - CPR certification prior to first FW II rotation - Physical exam within one year of start of FW II rotation - Fingerprinting (if required by FW site) prior to start of FW II
+- 1. Any foundational courses required in English and math as indicated by the test results must be completed before entering the Program. - 2.
+Official college transcripts, if applicable, must be submitted by the end of the first semester of OTA course work to assure appropriate transfer of credits and pre requisite requirements are met. - 3.
+Completion of the following prerequisite courses with a minimum grade of a "C+" or better: - a.
+HSC 105 Medical Terminology - BIO 120 (Goodwin College) or equivalent with a laboratory OR Anatomy & Physiology I (Goodwin College) or equivalent completed within the last five years is the prerequisite for OTA 101. - 4.
+Additional documentation required by the program includes proof of: - CPR certification prior to first FW II rotation - Physical exam within one year of start of FW II rotation - Fingerprinting (if required by FW site) prior to start of FW II - 5.
+All students accepted into the OTA program must submit to a background check.
+Students will be notified if the background check reveals any criminal record that might interfere with NBCOT certification or future licensure.
+In the event that a clinical facility finds the results of a student's background check objectionable and, as a result, prohibits the student from participating in a clinical experience at their facility, the department will make two additional attempts to place the student in an alternative facility.
+If neither of the two further attempts yields a placement for the student, he or she will not be permitted to progress with the program.
+Students are advised to take this into consideration upon initial receipt of the results of their background check.